 For the Haleiwa Challenger, at Home in the Hawaiian Islands, WSL teamed up with Nā Kama Kai and Kuleana Coral Restoration to share the responsibility of caring for Hawai‘i's reefs.

-Nā Kama Kai is a non-profit 501(c)(3) organization whose mission is to empower children by connecting keiki to the kai and ʻāina to nurture a deeper sense of aloha and kuleana (responsibility) for the natural environment and themselves.
+Nā Kama Kai is a non-profit 501(c)(3) organization, and WSL PURE grantee, whose mission is to empower children by connecting keiki to the kai and ʻāina to nurture a deeper sense of aloha and kuleana (responsibility) for the natural environment and themselves.
 Nā Kama Kai is committed to growing self-confident and proactive youth that eventually become environmentally-conscious leaders in the community.

 Kuleana Coral Restoration is a grassroots coral restoration team founded by local scientists, surfers, and fishers that is determined to restore the degraded coral reefs surrounding their home island of O'ahu.